aoliverwd/basic-router/README.md

 Middleware in this routing API provides a way to intercept and process requests before they reach your route handler.
 This allows you to implement reusable logic such as **authentication, logging, CORS handling, rate limiting, or response modification** without duplicating code inside your route controllers.

-Middleware classes must implement the `AOWD\Interfaces\Middleware` interface, which requires a `handle()` method.
+Middleware classes must implement or extend the `AOWD\Interfaces\Middleware` interface, which requires a `handle()` method.
 When a route is matched, any attached middleware will be executed in the order they are defined.

 ## Usage